x123/kdy-iss/docs/vhf-radio.md

 information to transmit concerning the safety of a person, vessel, vehicle, or aircraft"*.

+### Making a urgency call

+1. Disable the keylock (if enabled) by holding the :material-key: button.
-1. Change to VHF Channel 16 using the arrow keys.
+2. Change to **CH 16** using the arrow keys.
-2. Set radio to high power (using the **HI/LO** soft-key).
+3. Set radio to high power (using the **HI/LO** soft-key).
-3. Use the Push-to-Talk (PTT) button on the side to transmit.
+4. Use the Push-to-Talk (PTT) button on the side to transmit.
-4. Proceed to transmit urgency message by voice.
+5. Proceed to transmit urgency message by voice.

 ### An example urgency call for medical advice